saranyaece30111998-analyst/-Sales_Analytics-Database-Schema-Sample-Data-and-Query-Examples-/README.md

 ---

-# 📊 Sales_Analytics: Database Schema, Sample Data & Query Examples
+# 📊 Sales_Analytics: Database Schema

 ## 1. Overview
 This project creates a **Sales Analytics Database** to manage customers, products, salespersons, and orders.